Blood Alcohol Level & DUI

-Florida law is very clear regarding what is considered to be driving under the influence.
-Per Florida Statutes §316.193, it is considered a criminal offense to either be driving when normal faculties are impaired or when the blood alcohol level is 0.08 percent or more.
-While the language may be well-known, it is a little less clear to know what "blood alcohol level" is referring to exactly.
-Also known as blood alcohol content or blood alcohol concentration, this is simply referring to the amount of alcohol that is in an individual’s blood at any given time; this is considered to be the most accurate way to determine a level of intoxication during a DUI test.
+According to Florida Statutes §316.193, it is considered a criminal offense to drive when normal faculties are impaired or when one's blood alcohol level (BAL) is 0.08 percent or higher.
+Also known as blood alcohol content, blood alcohol concentration, or simply BAC, blood alcohol level refers to the amount of alcohol in an individual’s blood at any given time.
+This is considered the most accurate way to determine intoxication during a DUI test.

 You can rest assured knowing that we will do everything possible to challenge the evidence from blood alcohol testing.
-Call today for a free consultation!
+Contact our Tampa BAC lawyers today for a free consultation!

-Studies have shown that certain BALs will result in certain levels of impairment.
-For example, most people will appear to be completely normal between 0.010 and 0.029 percent; however, the higher the blood alcohol level goes, the more exaggerated the symptoms will become.
+Studies have shown that certain BALs will result in varying levels of impairment.
+For example, most people will appear to be completely normal between 0.010 and 0.029 percent; however, the higher the blood alcohol level, the more exaggerated their symptoms of intoxication may become.

-The estimated effects of alcohol at different BAL include the following:
+The estimated effects of alcohol at different BALs include the following:

-- 0.10 to 0.19 - When an individual reaches this level they will often begin to over-express themselves, resulting in wild emotional swings.
+- 0.10 to 0.19 - When individuals reach this level, they will often begin to over-express themselves, resulting in wild emotional swings.
 Impairments begin to affect reflexes and reaction time, as well as general motor control.
-Many will stagger or slur their speech.
+Many will stagger while walking or slur their speech.

-There are numerous ways in which the BAL of a defendant may be tested.
-A preliminary step that many law enforcement officers will take involve field sobriety tests; this, however, is only an estimate and is by no means a completely accurate form.
-More accurate forms of blood alcohol testing involve chemical tests such as the breath, blood or urine tests.
-All of these are considered fairly accurate, but they are not flawless; in fact, there are many ways they may be challenged by an experienced Tampa DUI defense attorney.
+There are many ways that a person's BAL may be tested.
+Many law enforcement officers will take a preliminary step involving field sobriety tests; however, this is only an estimate.
+More accurate forms of blood alcohol testing involve chemical tests such as breath or blood tests.
+Even these are not flawless; there are many ways a DUI attorney can challenge them.

 For example, the following may be asked about the breath test: